Body-Based Treatments: Acupuncture, Massage, and Chiropractic Medicine

 • Bladder issues

-Acupuncture may also play a role in reducing inflammation.
-However, there have been no large-scale clinical trials on acupuncture in people with MS. More research is needed to determine what effect acupuncture might have on MS symptoms.2-4
+While acupuncture may also play a role in reducing inflammation, there is no evidence that acupuncture can reduce the frequency of MS relapses or slow the progression of disability.
+More research is needed to determine what effect acupuncture might have on MS symptoms.2-4

 What is massage?